-Biden crushes Sanders in Florida and Illinois, projected to win Arizona
+Biden routs Sanders in Florida and Illinois, projected to win Arizona

-WASHINGTON (Reuters) - Joe Biden swept to victory over Bernie Sanders in all three Democratic presidential primaries on Tuesday, edging closer to the nomination to face President Donald Trump in November’s election.
+WASHINGTON (Reuters) - Joe Biden rolled to blowout victories in Tuesday’s three Democratic presidential primaries, expanding his lead in the race to challenge President Donald Trump in November and increasing pressure on rival Bernie Sanders to end his campaign.

-Biden, 77 and the front-runner, was projected by Edison Research and television networks to win Arizona after triumphs in both Florida and Illinois earlier in the night.
+Biden was projected by Edison Research and television networks to win Arizona after he crushed Sanders by nearly 40 percentage points in Florida and 20 percentage points in Illinois earlier in the night.

-Biden rolled over Sanders by nearly 40 percentage points in Florida and more than 20 percentage points in Illinois, expanding his nearly unbeatable advantage in the campaign to choose a challenger to the Republican Trump in the Nov.
-3 election, before the race enters an extended hiatus with no voting scheduled for weeks.
+The dominating wins were a sign Democrats were ready to rally behind Biden in the race to pick a challenger to the Republican Trump in the Nov.
+3 election, before the campaign enters an extended hiatus with no voting scheduled for weeks amidst the coronavirus outbreak.

-The easy Biden wins appeared to be a sign Democrats were ready to unite for the campaign against Trump, and could increase pressure on Sanders, 78, to end his presidential bid.
-Democrats have worried about a possible repeat of 2016, when they believe his long, bitter primary battle with Hillary Clinton played a role in her upset loss to Trump, 73.
+They also raised questions about the future of Sanders’ campaign and whether his continued pursuit of the White House could hurt Biden in November.
+Party leaders have worried about a repeat of 2016, when they believe Sanders’ long, bitter primary battle with Hillary Clinton played a role in her upset loss to Trump, 73.

-In somber remarks broadcast from his home in Delaware, Biden said the coronavirus outbreak demanded leadership from the White House and appealed to the many young supporters drawn to Sanders, a democratic socialist U.S. senator.
+In somber remarks broadcast from his home in Delaware, Biden said the coronavirus outbreak demanded leadership from the White House, and he appealed to the many young supporters drawn to Sanders, a democratic socialist U.S. senator.

 “Let me say especially to the young voters who have been inspired by Senator Sanders: I hear you.
 I know what’s at stake.
 I know what we have to do,” he said.
 “Our goal as a campaign and my goal as a candidate for president was to unify this party and then to unify the nation.”

-Biden’s victories were powered by a broad coalition of voters of every ideology and demographic, Edison Research polls showed.
-Young voters between ages 18 and 44 were the only major demographic that backed Sanders in Florida and Illinois, the polls found.
+The victories by Biden, 77, were powered by a broad coalition of voters of every ideology and demographic, Edison Research polls showed.
+Young voters between ages 18 and 44 were the only major demographic that backed Sanders on Tuesday, the polls found.

-Florida, where Trump barely beat Clinton in the general election by 1.2 percentage points in 2016, was the biggest prize of the day with 219 delegates.
-Biden was projected to have won 104 delegates to Sanders’ 36 in Florida and Illinois so far, with more than 100 still to be allocated.

-A majority of voters in all three states trusted Biden more than Sanders to handle a major crisis, Edison Research polls found in a sign the deepening health crisis has helped increase Biden’s appeal as a steady and experienced hand.
+A majority of voters in all three states trusted Biden more than Sanders, 78, to handle a major crisis, the polls found, in a sign the deepening health crisis has increased Biden’s appeal as a steady and experienced hand.

 They also found seven of 10 voters in all three states believed Biden had the best chance of beating Trump, a crucial factor in this year’s Democratic race where electability has been the top priority for many voters.